atzock/davis-screenshot/ReadMe.md

 ## Support

-If you have any questions or need help with the resource, feel free to open an issue on the [Discord](https://discord.gg).
+If you have any questions or need help with the resource, feel free to contact me on the [Discord](https://discord.gg/fpdbKbHp7w).